vsoch/gileats/README.md

 - checks to do before upload (do we have an address? an image file?)
 - first wanting to have individual files, realizing I can only get one file statically, and then I would need to keep data in one file, worrying about losing data / feasible to store in one, deciding on solution to keep records individually and update some master file when a new entry is made.
 Could be errors if the operation is closed when the file is being written, but then it will be re-generated next time an entry is made (and no data is lost)
 - decision to make a hash based on location and name for individual record, and also storing a hash of just the location to generate the master file (with a lookup based on the location) - and a choice to use the places API in order to make that set of places finite.

+TODO: master db file will somehow need to have reliable link, because it has to be embedded in page.
+Other files need to be added, and made public,and link saved dynamically for retrieving later.
+Otherwise, the entire thing has to be static (after user authenticates).